 The philosophy of EvolveMyRetirement® is to capture your finances and your attitudes in just enough detail so that the program can fill in the remaining gaps and go on to make future projections.
 Our program takes into account the uncertainty of investment returns, property prices, inflation and longevity, so that your confidence in the results can be much higher.
 However we do not aim to take the place of an independent financial advisor, and we strongly recommend that you consult one before putting any generated strategy into practice.

 A: The purpose of EvolveMyRetirement® is not to give you specific investment advice, but rather to arrive at a high-level strategy geared towards sustainable spending, consistent with your stated attitudes to risk and leaving a legacy.
-The program makes assumptions, which you can adjust if you want, about the investment returns from cautious, balanced and aggressive portfolios, in terms of both average returns and volatility.
+The program makes assumptions, which you can adjust if you want, about investment returns, in terms of both average returns and volatility.
 Specific advice on how to achieve such returns is beyond the scope of this website, and should be sought from an independent financial adviser.

 A: EvolveMyRetirement® uses mortality tables published by the Office for National Statistics.
 Based on gender and date of birth, a person's life expectancy is determined based on probabilities found in the mortality tables, and randomised during each Monte Carlo Simulation.
 In cases where a plan member has either impaired health or unusually good health, you are able to specify a biological age that's more or less than the person's actual chronological age.
 It should be borne in mind that wrongly assuming impaired health may skew the results towards over-spending, so this feature should only be used with caution based on professional advice.